danielabar/meblog/src/markdown/what-ai-assisted-coding-feels-like-in-early-2026.md

 ## TODO
 - i don't have an exact solution but...
-- exhilarating and terrifying at the same time
 - telemetry and F1? https://f1briefing.com/how-metrics-shape-f1-team-outcomes/ or https://www.veritasnewspaper.org/post/telemetry-in-f1-the-invisible-communication-between-car-and-pit
 * maybe work in safety analogy: F1 used to be extremely dangerous, but now it's much safer, thanks to technology:
   * Halo: Protects drivers from flying debris or crashes.